zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/setup-docker-compute/setup-docker-compute.md

-# Setup Docker on Oracle Cloud Instance and Install Necessary Artifacts
+# Setup Docker and Install Git on Oracle Cloud Instance

 ## Introduction